History

 Career Opportunities

-The list of careers available to students that major in the fields of history, international relations, political science, and pre-law is almost endless.
-However, a brief list of job opportunities associated with these academic fields of study are: advertising executive, analyst, archivist, broadcaster, consultant, lawyer, teacher, editor, foreign service officer, foundation staffer, information specialist, intelligence agent, journalist, lobbyist, public relations staffer, researcher, diplomat, politician, librarian, and paralegal.
+Job opportunities available to students in the fields of history, international relations, political science, and pre-law include: advertising executive, analyst, archivist, broadcaster, consultant, lawyer, teacher, editor, foreign service officer, foundation staffer, information specialist, intelligence agent, journalist, lobbyist, public relations staffer, researcher, diplomat, politician, librarian, and paralegal.

 Degrees